leqnaru/Autohotkey/Works (Descriptions)/README.md

 # Hello!
 This is a compilation of work I've done for other people and for myself.
-My goal with this is to provide you with ideas or Autohokey projects describing you the whole process and showing relevant code.
+My goal with this is to provide you with ideas or Autohokey projects describing you the overall process and showing relevant code.
 I tried to write the most relevant and sumarized description of the processes that were done and implemented so you get an idea of the project.
-I hope you get anything out of this, either is an idea for your projects or any insights of development that were done to fullfil a goal.
+I hope you get any type of insight out of this or any idea for your projects with examples of development that was done to fullfil a goal.

 Notes:
 - "[...]" means there is extra code (often not relevant) above or below the displayed